cyrus-tracy/Denver-Obesity-Data/README.md

 # README File: Denver's Obesity Data

-This data repository was created for ENGL 105.015, taught in the Spring of 2024 by Dr. Goetzler.
+This data repository was created for ENGL105.015, taught in the Spring of 2024 by Dr. Gotzler.

 *In this README file, you will find:*
 1. Repository Contents
 2. How to use the repository
+3. Example Visualization
-3. Acknowldegments
+4. Acknowldegments

 ## 1. Repository Contents